-I. PROJECT INFORM MATION
+I. PROJECT INFORMATION

-Project/Developmer nt Name
+Project/Development Name

-Consulting Enginee r
+Consulting Engineer

 Developer

 Contractor

 II.
-INSPECTION INFO
+INSPECTION INFORMATION

-t the maintenance of the been accepted by the 0 e above noted project or development City of Cold Lake thisday of has been completed and the project, 20
+This is to certify that the maintena ance of the a bove noted project or development has been completed and the project or development has been accepted ed by the City of Cold Lake this day of , 20

-Condition(s) of acce eptance:
+Condition(s) of acceptance:

 III.
-CHECKLIST OF S SUBMISSION
+CHECKLIST OF SUBMISSION

-uilt Record Plans to the City of Cold Lake □
+Submission of As-Built Record Plans to the City of Cold Lake $\square$

 IV.
 ACCEPTANCE

 Consulting Engineer MM/DD/YYYY

-Developer Print Name Signature Date
+Ligineer Print Name Signature Date

+Developer MM/DD/YYYY

-Developel Print Name Signature MM/DD/YYYY Date
+Print Name Signature Date

-Contractor Fillit Ivallie Signature MM/DD/YYYY
+Contractor MM/DD/YYYY

 Print Name Signature Date

 City of Cold Lake MM/DD/YYYY

 Print Name Signature Date